 For most companies, energy use is by far the largest contributor to their carbon footprint, often accounting for up to 50% of a carbon footprint.

-To reduce energy usage a company should focus on four key areas:
+To reduce energy usage a company should focus on five key areas:

 1. Lighting (actions include: installing energy efficient lighting and making sure lights are switched off when out of use either manually or through automatic sensors and relying more on natural light from windows and skylights during the day)

 2. Office equipment (actions include: switching off equipment or automatic power shutdown systems)